nihelbenhajyahia/UserManagement/README.md

 * launch this commandes:
    1- update maven project
    2- mvn clean install
-   3- run as spring boot application
+   3- open the main application file (UserManagementApplication.java), and run it as Java Application.
 tomcat default port is 8080
 the application is then up on localhost:8080
 ### Api test on postman